What Is Childhood Schizophrenia?

 - Delays in crawling, walking, or talking

-- Odd movements such as rocking or arm flapping
+- Odd movements such as rocking or flapping their arms

 - A limp or slumped posture

-Keep in mind that some of these symptoms show up in children with other problems besides schizophrenia.
-And some happen in kids without any conditions.
+Some of these symptoms show up in children with other problems besides schizophrenia.
+And some happen in kids without any mental health conditions.
 Only your child's doctor can figure out what's really going on.
-He may ask about your family’s history of psychiatric illnesses to help decide.

-When kids are older than infants and toddlers, the behavior changes of schizophrenia may happen over time or come on suddenly, as if out of nowhere.
-Your child may act withdrawn and clingy or start to talk about strange and disturbed ideas and fears.
+In older kids, you might notice the behavior changes of schizophrenia over time or suddenly, as if out of nowhere.
+Your child may act withdrawn and clingy, or they may talk about strange and disturbed ideas and fears.

-As soon as you see symptoms of schizophrenia in your child, alert your doctor to the problem.
+Tell your doctor as soon as you see symptoms of schizophrenia.
 It's important to get a diagnosis and start treatment before your youngster shows signs of a break from reality, called psychosis.

-- Can't tell the difference between reality and dreams, stories, TV shows, etc.
+- They can't tell the difference between reality and dreams, stories, TV shows, etc.

-- Intense fear about someone or something harming them
+- Intense fear that someone or something is hurting them (delusions)

 - Agitated, confused behavior, followed by periods of sitting and staring